White Nile: Mountain Nile

-From Nimule in South Sudan, close to the border with Uganda, the river becomes known as the "Mountain Nile" or "Baḥr al-Jabal" (also "Baḥr el-Jebel", بحر الجبل), literally "Mountain River" or "River of the Mountain".
-(Note: The Arabic word baḥr (بحر) can refer to either a sea or a large river) The Southern Sudanese state of Central Equatoria through which the river flows was known as Bahr al-Jabal until 2006.
+From Nimule in South Sudan, close to the border with Uganda, the river becomes known as the "Mountain Nile" or "Baḥr al-Jabal" (بحر الجبل), meaning "Mountain River" or "River of the Mountain".
+(Note: The Arabic word baḥr (بحر) can refer to either a sea or a large river) The Southern Sudanese state of Central Equatoria through which the river flows were known as Bahr al-Jabal until 2006.

-The southern stretch of the river encounters several rapids before reaching the Sudan plain and the vast swamp of the Sudd.
+The southern stretch of the river passes through several rapids before reaching the Sudan plain and the vast Sudd swamp.
 It makes its way to Lake No, where it merges with the Bahr el Ghazal and there forms the White Nile.
 An anabranch river called Bahr el Zeraf flows out of the Bahr al-Jabal at and flows through the Sudd, to eventually join the White Nile.
 The Mountain Nile cascades through narrow gorges and over a series of rapids that includes the Fula (Fola) Rapids.

 The White and Blue Niles merge at Khartoum, the capital of Sudan.

 White Nile proper

 To some people, the White Nile starts at the confluence of the Mountain Nile with the Bahr el Ghazal at Lake No.

 The 120 kilometers of White Nile that flow east from Lake No to the mouth of the Sobat are very gently sloping and hold many swamps and lagoons.
 When in flood, the Sobat River tributary carries a large amount of sediment, adding greatly to the White Nile's pale color.
 From South Sudan's second city Malakal, the river runs slowly but swamp-free into Sudan and north to Khartoum.
 Downstream from Malakal lies Kodok, the site of the 1898 Fashoda Incident that marked an end to the Scramble for Africa.

-In Sudan the river lends its name to the Sudanese state of White Nile, before merging with the larger Blue Nile at Khartoum and forming the River Nile.
+In Sudan the river lends its name to the Sudanese state of White Nile, before joining the larger Blue Nile at Khartoum to form the River Nile.

 Inland waterways

-The White Nile is a navigable waterway from the Lake Albert to Khartoum through Jebel Aulia Dam, only between Juba and Uganda requires the river upgrade or channel to make it navigable.
+The White Nile is a navigable waterway from the Lake Albert to Khartoum via the Jebel Aulia Dam.
+However, only between Juba and Uganda requires the river upgrade or channel to make it navigable.

 During part of the year the rivers are navigable up to Gambela, Ethiopia, and Wau, South Sudan.